sol-monica/Table-Tutorial-for-HIS455/README.md

 Tables are a useful way to organize information.
 Creating tables in HTML is simple enough, however, customizing your tables  can prove to be tricky.
-The purpose of this tutorial is to guide you through the elementary processes of creating, and customizing tables in HTML and CSS.
+The purpose of this tutorial is to guide you through the elementary processes of creating and customizing tables in HTML and CSS.

 I have separated the tutorial into two parts:
 1. Creating tables